On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Materials and methods

 \subsection{Test fluids}

 The test fluids consisted of two poly(ethylene oxide) (PEO) aqueous solutions.
 The weakly shear-thinning fluid (PEO4) was composed of \mbox{2000 ppm} of 4 MDa PEO dissolved in a mixture of \mbox{50 wt\%} glycerol and water, and the shear-thinning fluid (PEO8) \mbox{5000 ppm} of 8 MDa PEO dissolved in pure water.
-Additionally, \mbox{50 ppm} of sodium azide (SA) was added to both solutions, protecting them from microorganisms, not influencing the rheological properties of either fluid at this concentration.
+Additionally, \mbox{50 ppm} of sodium azide (SA) was added to both solutions, protecting them from microorganisms not influencing the rheological properties of either fluid at this concentration.
 The densities of both fluids were obtained with a pycnometer at room temperature (approximately 20$^\circ$C): \mbox{$\rho_\mathrm{PEO4}$ = $1125 \pm 1.2$} and \mbox{$\rho_\mathrm{PEO8} = 998 \pm 0.1$ kg/m$^3$}.

-The steady shear viscosity curves were obtained by means of a stress-controlled rotational rheometer, Anton Paar Physica MCR 301 (minimum torque \mbox{$T_\mathrm{min} = 0.1$ \textmu N$\cdot$m}) equipped with a parallel-plate geometry of radius \mbox{$R = 25$ mm}.
+The steady shear viscosity curves were obtained using a stress-controlled rotational rheometer, Anton Paar Physica MCR 301 (minimum torque \mbox{$T_\mathrm{min} = 0.1$ \textmu N$\cdot$m}) equipped with a parallel-plate geometry of radius \mbox{$R = 25$ mm}.
 The temperature was kept constant at 20$^\circ$C and the gap, $h$, was set to \mbox{100 \textmu m}.

 Several phenomena can negatively affect the viscosity measurements; mechanical limitations, secondary flows and viscoelastic instabilities are known causes for inducing error in apparent viscosity\citep{ewoldt2015}.
 The low torque limit, beneath which the rheometer cannot conduct accurate measurements, is given, as a function of the shear rate, $\Dot{\gamma}$, by\citep{ewoldt2015}: